kimmchii/kimmchii/README.md

-## Hi there 👋 I am Thanachot T. or Kim
+## Hi there 👋 I am Thanachot, but you can call me Kim

-🌱 I’m currently learning many new things and , sometimes, I found out that those thing I won't ( HOPEFULLY ) use in the future anyway LOL.
+🌱 I’m currently learning many new things.
-The subjects that I'm quite comfort with would be something about backend or analyzation that is required the understanding in such topics.
+The subjects that I'm quite comfort with would be something about backend developments or analyzations that is required the understanding in such topics.

 __________________________________________________________________________________________________________________________________________